haidinhtuan/exam-scrapers/README.md

 - Scrapes exam question links from Exam Topics for a specified provider.
 - Filters the links based on a given exam code.
 - Uses multithreading to speed up the scraping process.
-- Groups and saves the exam question links in a structured text file.
+- Groups and saves the exam question links in a structured text file or a .csv file, which can be easily imported in Anki.

 ## Setup Instructions 🚀